Knowing About Catalogs

 A catalog file stores all of the object definitions that you have created while developing the reports that are saved in the same catalog folder.
 This includes data resource definitions, component customizations, style definitions, and more.

-The following illustration summarizes the contents of a catalog file.
+The following illustration summarizes the content of a catalog file.

 - Database Connections